ortegarod/ws_droneOS/README.md

-# DroneOS
+# What is DroneOS?

 DroneOS is a framework for autonomous drone control, built on open-source ROS 2 and PX4 Autopilot.

-It includes:
+PX4 already publishes raw topics via DDS (through micro XRCE-DDS).
+You could control drones by just publishing to /fmu/in/trajectory_setpoint and listening to /fmu/out/vehicle_local_position…

+…but DroneOS provides the developer-friendly layer:

+Abstracted high-level APIs (like MAVSDK, but native to ROS 2):

-- **Drone Core SDK**: A C++ library that provides a high-level abstraction layer for controlling PX4 drones with drone state tracking, command execution, and offboard control
+- **Drone Core SDK**: A C++ library that provides a high-level abstraction layer for drones running PX4 and ROS2.

-- Seamless communication with PX4 flight controllers via Micro XRCE-DDS
+Features:
+- autonomous drone control
+   - programmable
+   - BVLOS
+- state tracking
+- command execution
+- and more

+Technical Documentation:

+What is included?

+### `camera_ros` (C++ with libcamera integration)

+Provides access to camera feed from a physical camera (e.g., Raspberry Pi camera module) connected to the drone's companion computer (e.g., Raspberry Pi 4/5).
+This component integrates `libcamera` for camera hardware interaction and `rpicam-apps` for lower-level camera control, packaged within a ROS 2 node.

+- **Purpose**: Publishes image topics that can be consumed by other ROS 2 nodes for computer vision tasks, telemetry, or recording.
+Requires a functioning camera and correctly configured drivers on the host system where the service is run.
+- **Deployment**: Typically runs as a dedicated Docker service (`camera_service`) on the companion computer.
+- **Source**: Based on [christianrauch/camera_ros](https://github.com/christianrauch/camera_ros), built from source within its Docker image along with `libcamera` and `rpicam-apps`.
+- **Configuration**: Configured in `docker/dev/docker-compose.dev.yml` (for general service definition) and `docker/dev/camera.dev.Dockerfile` (for image build).
+The `docker-compose.prod.yml` would be used for on-drone deployment.
+Also runs web_video_server within the same container.

+web_video_server - HTTP Streaming of ROS Image Topics in Multiple Formats This node provides HTTP streaming of ROS image topics in various formats, making it easy to view robot camera feeds and other image topics in a web browser without requiring special plugins or extensions. see repo `web_video_server` for more details

 ### `drone_core` (C++)